martincangaa/chatty-bot/README.md

 # chatty-bot
- This is a chatty bot and also my first prowyect at python
+ This is a chatty bot and also my first proyect on python